-Answers To Illinois Medical Malpractice Questions
+Answers To Frequently Asked Questions About Medical Malpractice

 We’ve compiled a list of the most frequently asked questions and their answers here.
 If you don’t see the question or answer you’re looking for on this page or on the medical malpractice page, you can contact us at 815-714-7118, in person or via our website inquiry email.

 Do I have a medical malpractice claim?

 If you were harmed by the negligence of a medical professional, hospital or facility, then you may have a claim.
 To qualify as medical malpractice, the medical provider’s actions must have deviated from the accepted standard of care, and caused you harm.
 The best way to find out is to call our office and speak with a member of our team about what happened.
 We can assess your case for free and let you know the steps to take next given your specific situation.

 How do I know if my medical provider was negligent?

 You must prove negligence and that the negligence caused harm.
 The harm can be either physical harm or significant financial harm.
 When a medical professional or facility does something harmful that deviates from the “accepted medical standard of care” and this can be proved, you may have a medical malpractice claim.